Australia welcoming back French ambassador after sub spat

 Australia welcoming back French ambassador after sub spatNew

-CANBERRA, Australia (AP) — Australia is welcoming France’s decision to return its ambassador to Australia and says he hopes the two nations can repair the damage from a cancelled submarine contract.
-Treasurer Josh Frydenberg says he hopes the countries “can move beyond our recent disappointments.”
-France recalled its ambassadors from Washington and Canberra last month after Australia cancelled a contract with majority French state-owned Naval Group to build 12 diesel-electric submarines.
-It instead will get nuclear-powered submarines built with U.S. technology.
-French Foreign Minister Jean-Yves Le Drian says the ambassador will return to Australia to “redefine the terms” of the bilateral relationship and defend French interests in winding up the deal.
+CANBERRA, Australia (AP) — Prime Minister Scott Morrison has welcomed France’s decision to return its ambassador to Australia and says the bilateral relationship is bigger than the canceled submarine contract.
+Morrison dismissed suggestions that Australia needed to rebuild its relationship with France after canceling a $66 billion contract last month, an act French Foreign Minister Jean-Yves Le Drian described as a “stab in the back.”
+France recalled its ambassadors from Washington and Canberra after Australia dropped the contract with majority French state-owned Naval Group to build 12 conventional diesel-electric submarines.
+Under an alliance that includes Britain, Australia will instead acquire a fleet of eight nuclear-powered submarines built with U.S. technology.